gtr4321/ShadowMixer/README.md

 ---

-# ShadowMixer — Enterprise-Grade LLM Privacy Obfuscation & Defense Engine（ShadowMixer — 企业级大模型隐私混淆与边界防御引擎）
+# ShadowMixer — Tor & Mixer for the AI Era

-ShadowMixer is an open-source security middleware designed for the AI era.
-Through its core Fragmented Obfuscation and Multi-Tenant Anonymous Aggregation technologies, it effectively downgrades major LLM providers like OpenAI, Anthropic, and Gemini into controlled "anonymous compute vendors."
-Under a "Zero Trust" AI architecture, ShadowMixer ensures that any sensitive intent, core code, or proprietary knowledge is decomposed into irreversible semantic fragments before leaving the corporate intranet.
+ShadowMixer is an open-source AI privacy mixer and zero-trust gateway.
+Inspired by Tor and CoinJoin, it uses Fragmented Obfuscation to decouple intelligence from identity, downgrading LLM providers into blind compute vendors.
+Protect your intent and business logic through semantic multi-tenant anonymity.

 This project is not just a tool for developers but the core engine for building an **AI Security Gateway**.
 In a multi-user concurrent environment, ShadowMixer generates a powerful "crowd cover" effect, making it statistically impossible to trace the commercial intent of a single user.